How to choose between a Hand planer vs Power planer

 Amongst your tools is a sharpening stone or sandpaper.
 You only need practice holding the iron steady at a 25- to 30-degree angle without rocking it, maintaining firm, downward pressure right over the bevel.

-Sharpen first on a wet medium-grit water or oil stone or 220-grit wet/dry sandpaper placed on a dead-flat surface, such as glass.
+Sharpen the hand planer on a wet medium-grit water or oil stone or 220-grit wet/dry sandpaper placed on a dead-flat surface, such as glass.
 Stroke with a circular motion until you feel a burr on the back of the edge, then flip the iron over to remove the burr by rubbing the back flat on the stone.
 Repeat the process on a fine stone or finer-grit sandpaper.

 When using a power planer, change blades when they become dull.
 That means you should constantly check the planer blades.
 Even if you do not notice, a dull blade smokes up the room, the planer becomes difficult to push, and wood debris comes out as sawdust instead of shavings.